turbot/steampipe-mod-azure-compliance/README.md

 # Azure Compliance Mod for Powerpipe

 > [!IMPORTANT]
+> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
+[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
+>
-> Steampipe mods are [migrating to Powerpipe format](https://powerpipe.io) to gain new features.
-This mod currently works with both Steampipe and Powerpipe, but will only support Powerpipe from v1.x onward.
+> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

 200+ checks covering industry defined security best practices for Azure.
 Includes full support for `CIS v1.3`,`CIS v1.4`,`CIS v1.5`,`CIS v2.0`,`HIPAA HITRUST 9.2`,`NIST SP 800-53` and `PCI DSS v3.2.1` compliance benchmarks across all your Azure subscriptions.